apache/bigtop/bigtop-deploy/puppet/README.md

 this will be either /etc/puppet/ or /etc/puppetlabs/puppet/.
 You may override this value by specifying --confdir=path/to/config/dir on the puppet command line.

+You can instruct the recipes to install ssh-keys for user hdfs to enable passwordless login across the cluster.
+This is for test purposes only, so by default the option is turned off.
+Refer to bigtop-deploy/puppet/config/site.csv.example for more details.

 For other options that may be set here, look for calls to extlookup() in manifests/cluster.pp.
 Note that if hadoop\_storage\_dirs is left unset, puppet will attempt to guess which directories to use.